polszewska/GenAIInfra/helm-charts/codegen-openshift/README.md

 # Prerequisites
 1. Red Hat OpenShift Cluster with dynamic StorageClass to provision PersistentVolumes e.g. OpenShift Data Foundation)
+2. Image registry to push there docker images (https://docs.openshift.com/container-platform/4.16/registry/securing-exposing-registry.html).
-2. Account on https://huggingface.co/, access to model *ise-uiuc/Magicoder-S-DS-6.7B* (for Xeon) or *meta-llama/CodeLlama-7b-hf* (for Gaudi) and token with Read permissions.
+3. Account on https://huggingface.co/, access to model *ise-uiuc/Magicoder-S-DS-6.7B* (for Xeon) or *meta-llama/CodeLlama-7b-hf* (for Gaudi) and token with Read permissions.

 ## Installing the Chart